SystemsApproach/ops/intro.rst

 optionally connecting that edge to a datacenter to form a hybrid cloud—is becoming increasingly common.
-We use the term "edge cloud" to distinguish our focus from the "core", which is the traditional domain of they hyperscale operators.
+We use the term "edge cloud" to distinguish our focus from the "core", which is the traditional domain of the hyperscale operators.
 The edge is more likely to be in a enterprise or an "Internet of Things" setting such as a factory.
 The edge is the place where the cloud services connect to the real world, e.g., via sensors and actuators, and where latency-sensitive services